codatio/codat-docs/docs/payables/guides/bill-pay/how-the-demo-app-works.md

   Go one step further and develop other features that make the Accounts Payable process simpler for your customers.
 For example, you could provide the ability to pay a bill using a credit note or create a new bill from within your application.

 - **Further reading**
-  Explore accounting automation topics in the [Codat Blog](https://www.codat.io/blog/category/accounting-automation/).

-Find out more about [Sync for Payables](/payables/overview) or explore our other [use cases](/usecases/overview).
+  Explore accounting automation topics in the [Codat Blog](https://www.codat.io/blog/category/accounting-automation/), find out more about [Sync for Payables](/payables/overview) or explore our other [use cases](/usecases/overview).